 Mini-video topics include:

-Autism at Work / Neurodiversity at Work 2.0
+Neurodiversity at Work 2.0

 For those who have attended the first workshop and have worked with a neurodivergent colleague or employee for at least two months.
 This workshop examines potential scenarios that might arise (tailored to your workplace) and allows more time for problem-solving your specific questions and situations.